 Salmon the same size and thickness as shown in these photos generally takes me minutes 9 minutes cook.

 If you are using an instant read thermometer and cooking the salmon at a constant 140 degrees F, the salmon will not overcook.
-However if you are going on sight alone for the poaching liquid temperature, I would err on the side of caution and cook the fish according to the tea poached salmon recipe below.
+However, if you are going on sight alone for the poaching liquid temperature, you will need to test the temperature of the fish itself.

 How to tell when poached salmon is done?